 Gilgo Beach Murders: Despite Rex Heuermann arrest, "no end in sight" for the investigation

-MASSAPEQUA PARK, N.Y. -- Investigators surrounded Rex Heuermann's Massapequa Park home and continue to confiscate evidence from it, and at two storage rental units nearby.
+MASSAPEQUA PARK, N.Y. -- Investigators surrounded Rex Heuermann's Massapequa Park home on Tuesday and continued to confiscate evidence from it, and at two storage rental units nearby.

 Teams from the crime lab and CSI say there's no end in sight in their investigation.